ANU-RSES-Education/EMSC-4033-2023/ProjectPlans/ProjectPlan_u7061118/ProjectPlanner.md

 where $u(x,t)$ is the quantity being transported, $t$ is time, $x$ is the spatial coordinate along the one-dimensional domain, $D$ is the diffusion coefficient, and $v$ is the velocity of the flow.
 This project could eventually contribute to my own research having a part in investigating the Quasi-geostrophic (QG) equations, a set of multi-dimensional PDEs that simulates the surface ocean flow.

 Currently, the common method for solving PDEs in Python is to use the `py-pde` package, or the combination of `numpy` and `scipy` packages that have FFT and quadrature functions separately.
 The `py-pde` package could be used to solve specific PDEs, such as the Laplace equation, diffusion equation, and more.
-However, this project could provide a more general set of functions that could potentially solve more PDEs that do not follow the fundamental forms of these classical PDEs.
+However, the `py-pde` package solves PDEs using finite differences that is more flexible with BCs but with lower accuracy.
+This project could provide a more general set of functions that could potentially solve more PDEs with higher accuracy that do not follow the fundamental forms of these classical PDEs.

 ## Resources & Timeline

 -	This project will be supervised by Dr Navid Constantinou
--	I will be writing up the code for solving PDEs with periodic domains using the pseudo-spectral method, specifically using the existing `py-pde`, `numpy.fft` and `scipy.integrate` packages
+-	I will be writing up the code for solving PDEs with periodic domains using the pseudo-spectral method, specifically using the existing `numpy.fft` and `scipy.integrate` packages (and possibly more other packages)
 -	The solutions for the Advection-Diffusion equation will then be computed using the written functions
 -	The solutions will also be plotted using `matplotlib.pyplot` for visualisation